 Joining and Border

-Use the chart found above for the layout.
-For the squares that are one color only there’s an ‘S’ labeled where you should place the solid portion of the square.
+Lay out squares according to the diagram above.
+For the squares that are one color only thereโs an โSโ labeled where you should place the solid portion of the square.

 I can’t wait to see your blankets come together!!